Bulbs!

 They are excellent for illuminating a driveway or walkway, showcasing trees, the house or the landscape.
 Placed strategically, the effects with this 120 voltage landscape lighting are dramatic and provide all the illumination you may require.

 Q. My electric bill is too high!
-What can I do about it!
+What can I do about it with lighting my house?

 Q. My husband and I have a bathroom with double sinks.
 I like a lot of light for putting on make up in the morning.
 My husband likes to shave in the practically in the dark.!
 He says bright light is only acceptable after a cup of coffee.
 Right now we have a standard vanity fixture with six bulbs that are too dim for me an too bright for him.
 What can we do?